-Though the competition for professionals is high, it may be that many companies struggle to see that the tables have turned: now the recruiting company needs to sell itself to the candidate, not vice versa.
+Though the competition for professionals is high, it may be that many companies struggle to see that the tables have turned: now the recruiting company needs to sell itself to the candidate and not vice versa.

-“I see a bigger push for diversity and inclusion”, says Karsten Hald Pedersen, director in international business, Compass United Kingdom.
+“I see a bigger push for diversity and inclusion”, says Karsten Hald Pedersen, Director in International Business for Compass United Kingdom.

 According to our consultants, the recruitment process has changed for good.
 Preliminary interviews are done almost entirely online, while the final candidates are still mostly met in person.

 A third of our consultants tell us that companies are setting more ambitious growth targets than before.
 This means more recruits.
 54% of our consultants say they’ve seen an increased urgency in hiring experienced professionals.